 Before the development process starts, it’s crucial to determine the monetization strategy you’re going to follow.

-For example, there are such ways to monetize an SaaS project such as paid features, advertisement, or partnerships.
+For example, there are ways to monetize a SaaS project such as paid features, ads, or partnerships.

 Moreover, 79% of SaaS companies that offer a free trial or freemium product reach out to users during their first month as a trial period.

 When you start a new product from scratch, there’s no time to implement every desired feature, no matter how cool they are.

 An MVP should have only the core features it requires for launching.
 Choose the most important ones, prioritize, and start developing them.

 Developing a Product Roadmap

 A roadmap shows the major steps of product development.
 It is dedicated to helping the team to estimate and plan the development process.
 This document shows the core stages of the product development process and can be used as a progress checker.

 Once the core features are determined and the roadmap is created, it is time to start developing an SaaS MVP.
 When developing a SaaS MVP, we advise not to spend too much time polishing your functionality or adding new features; there’s always a risk that your competitors will launch earlier than you.